Galwegians RFC

 Galwegians Rugby Football Club is a rugby union club in Galway, Ireland.
-The Galwegians senior side plays in Division 2B of the All-Ireland League, the Irish domestic club competition.

-Galwegians field over 16 teams including Senior, Junior (Seconds), Thirds and Women's XV, and underage sides at all levels from U20 to U7.
+Galwegians field over 16 teams including Men's and Women's Senior (Firsts), Junior (Seconds) and Men's Thirds as well as underage sides at all levels from U20 to U7.

+The Galwegians Men's Senior side plays in Division 2B of the All-Ireland League, the Irish domestic club competition.

+The Galwegians Women's Senior side plays in the Women's All Ireland League, the Irish domestic club competition.

 The Connacht Rugby squad features a number of players who played for Galwegians.
-The Connacht Women's representative side is constituted predominantly from Galwegians.
+The Connacht Women's representative side has strong representation from Galwegians.

 History

 Founded in 1922, Galwegians has a long and distinguished history at the forefront of Connacht Rugby.
+In 1928, The Sportsground or the Sports Field as it was also known opened and Galwegians RFC were the first to use the ground after moving from the Grammar School grounds.

 Jimmy Joyce was the club's first international in wartime 1943.
 The tradition continued into the 1950s with Dicky Roche, Brendan Guerin, Charlie Lydon, Tony O’Sullivan and Johnny Dooley each gaining caps.
 More recently, Eric Elwood, Gavin Duffy and John Muldoon have played regularly for Ireland.

-The golden age of Galwegians rugby was the five-in-a-row Connacht League and Cup double in 1955-1960, an unprecedented feat in Irish rugby, when Wegians were arguably the best team in the country, regularly beating the other senior clubs in Ireland.
+The golden age of Galwegians rugby was the five-in-a-row Connacht League and Cup double in 1955–1960, an unprecedented feat in Irish rugby, when Wegians were arguably the best team in the country, regularly beating the other senior clubs in Ireland.

 Of current Connacht "Senior Clubs" Galwegians have the record of winning the most Connacht Senior Cup with 33 wins to date, although UCG have won 34 but became a "Junior Club" in 1996.

 Since 2000 Galwegians have 8 Connacht Senior Cup and 10 Connacht Senior League titles including Cup and League doubles in the 2000–01, 2001–02 then three in a row in the 2011–12, 2012–13 and 2013–14 seasons.

 Galwegians Junior team broke a 34-year wait for Connacht Cup glory by beating Monivea in the final to become Heineken Connacht Junior Cup Champions in 2008, and repeated that feat in 2012 and 2014.

 In 2011 the Galwegians U17 team were All Ireland U17 champions and they were runners up in 2014.
 In 2012, 2014 and 2016 the Galwegians Women's team were All Ireland Women's Cup winners.